Georgia Avenue

-Georgia Avenue is a major north-south artery in Northwest Washington, D.C. and Montgomery County, Maryland.
-Within the District of Columbia and a short distance in Silver Spring, Maryland, Georgia Avenue is also U.S. Route 29.
-Both Howard University and Walter Reed Army Medical Center are located on Georgia Avenue.
+Georgia Avenue is a major north-south artery in Northwest Washington, D.C., and Montgomery County, Maryland.
+In Washington, D.C., and for a short distance in Silver Spring, Maryland, Georgia Avenue is also U.S. Route 29.
+Howard University is located on Georgia Avenue.

 Geography

 Georgia Avenue begins north of Florida Avenue, which was the boundary of the Old City, and is a continuation of 7th Street.
 Traveling northward, the street passes Howard University and Fort Stevens.
 At Eastern Avenue, the road crosses into Montgomery County and passes through Silver Spring.

 Where it crosses Colesville Road a mile into Maryland, Georgia Avenue splits off U.S. Route 29 and becomes Maryland State Highway 97.
 Georgia Avenue ends at the boundary with Howard County, where it becomes Roxbury Mills Road.
 The total length of the road is about 24 miles (39 km), of which 5 miles (8 km) are in Washington, D.C.